 Q: Is the conservation of linear momentum a universal law?

 A: Yes, the conservation of linear momentum is considered a universal law, meaning it applies to all physical systems, from the smallest subatomic particles to the largest galaxies.
-However, its application may be more complex in some situations, such as those involving relativistic speeds or strong gravitational fields.
+Still, its application may be more complex in some situations, such as those involving relativistic speeds or strong gravitational fields.

 Conclusion